ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 ~~~

-{:req7: style="empty"}
-- Option Type
+Option Type

 0x0F

 8-bit unsigned integer.
 The Option Type is adopted from RFC 8250 [RFC8250].

-- Option Length
+Option Length

 0x22: Unencrypted PDM

 0x22: Encrypted PDM

 8-bit unsigned integer.
 Length of the option, in octets, excluding the Option
 Type and Option Length fields.

-- Version Number
+Version Number

 0x2

 4-bit unsigned number.

-- Epoch
+Epoch

 12-bit unsigned number.

 Epoch field is used to indicate the valid SessionTemporaryKey.

-- Packet Sequence Number This Packet (PSNTP)
+Packet Sequence Number This Packet (PSNTP)

 32-bit unsigned number.

 This field is initialized at a random number and is incremented
 sequentially for each packet of the 5-tuple.

 This field + Epoch are used in the Encrypted PDMv2 as the encryption
 nonce.
 The nonce MUST NOT be reused in different sessions.

-- Packet Sequence Number Last Received (PSNLR)
+Packet Sequence Number Last Received (PSNLR)

 32-bit unsigned number.

 This field is the PSNTP of the last received packet on the
 5-tuple.

-- Global Pointer
+Global Pointer

 32-bit unsigned number.

 Global Pointer is initialized to 1 for the different source
 address types and incremented sequentially for each packet with
 the corresponding source address type.

 This field stores the Global Pointer type corresponding to the
 SADDR type of the packet.

-- Scale Delta Time Last Received (SCALEDTLR)
+Scale Delta Time Last Received (SCALEDTLR)

 8-bit unsigned number.

 This is the scaling value for the Delta Time Last Sent
 (DELTATLS) field.

-- Scale Delta Time Last Sent (SCALEDTLS)
+Scale Delta Time Last Sent (SCALEDTLS)

 8-bit unsigned number.

 This is the scaling value for the Delta Time Last Sent
 (DELTATLS) field.

-- Reserved Bits
+Reserved Bits

 16-bits.

 Reserved bits for future use.
 They MUST be set to zero on
 transmission and ignored on receipt per [RFC3552].

-- Delta Time Last Received (DELTATLR)
+Delta Time Last Received (DELTATLR)

 16-bit unsigned integer.

 The value is set according to the scale in SCALEDTLR.

 Delta Time Last Received =
 (send time packet n - receive time packet (n - 1))

-- Delta Time Last Sent (DELTATLS)
+Delta Time Last Sent (DELTATLS)

 16-bit unsigned integer.

 The value is set according to the scale in SCALEDTLS.

 Delta Time Last Sent =
 (receive time packet n - send time packet (n - 1))

 # Operational Model